Cyclenerd/iot-weather-mqtt/README.md

 You need:

-* One Arduino with ESP8266
+* One ESP8266 - NodeMCU
     * I use the `NodeMCU Lua Lolin V3 Module`
 * One DHT22 sensor
 * Three LEDs
-* A few cables and a breakout board to connect everything
+* A few cables and a Breadboard to connect everything

 Costs about 15 EUR in Europe.